pranav1237/portfolio/FIREBASE_DOMAIN_FIX.md

 - ✅ `pranavportfolio-1b517.firebaseapp.com` (Firebase hosting domain - must be here)
  - ✅ `pranavportfolio-ok82sq9f2-pranav1237s-projects.vercel.app` (Your Vercel domain - ADD THIS NOW)
  - ✅ `pranavportfolio-9xtn2h6hs-pranav1237s-projects.vercel.app` (Preview domain — add this if shown in your alert)
+ - ✅ `pranavmahajanportfolio-git-main-pranav1237s-projects.vercel.app` (Another preview domain — add this if shown in your alert)
 - ✅ Any custom domains you use

 ### Step 4: Verify Sign-in Methods Are Enabled